nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

   nuocmd --show-json get certificate-info
 ```

-The command displays the key pair or certificate information from the domain in the bellow sections:
+The command displays the certificates information in the below sections:

 - `processCertificates` - information about certificates used by each database process identified by `startId`.
 - `processTrusted` - trusted certificate aliases (referenced in `trustedCertificates` section) for each database process identified by `startId`.